macs30123-s23/final-project-fake_news/README.md

         * Code: [lda.ipynb](https://github.com/macs30123-s23/final-project-fake_news/blob/main/lda.ipynb)

 #### Results
-* **Fake News Prediction** - data for both models were split into an 80/20 train-test split
+* **Fake News Prediction:** data for both models were split into an 80/20 train-test split

     * **Logistic Regression:** I chose a logistic regression model since logistic regression is relatively simple and interpretable and provides a probabilistic interpretation of classification results.
 I performed hyperparameter tuning via 5-fold grid search cross validation of the regularization parameter and elastic net parameter.
 The evaluator used was the BinaryClassificationEvaluator from PySpark with AUC-ROC as the evaluation metric.
 The test AUC and test accuracy came out to 0.9732 and 0.9217, respectively, indicating that fake news can be predicted well using a matrix of n-gram token counts from the count vectorizer and logistic regression.